kacou48/Crypto_platform_DjangoApp/README.md

 This project allows users to buy and exchange crypto-currencies.
 An application for selling/buying crypto-currencies.
 By integrating APIs from Guadarian and Changenow.

 NOTE/ viewing the project requires a wifi connection, as it contains VueJS links.
+And  you have to insert your api keys in the code ( in js file)

 # TO LAUCH A DJANGO PROJECT LOCALLY FROM THE TERMINAL, YOU CAN THESE STEPES.
 1 Open a terminal or command prompt.